rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 ## Before you start installing the Globus Flow side of FlowCron

 Please install FlowCron on a HPC first.
 To install FlowCron on an HPC, it is strongly advised that you are the PI or a manager of a project on the HPC you want to install FlowCron.
-If you need to remind yourself of the settings, see your ${HOME}/.config/flowcron directory.
+If you need to remind yourself of the settings for a previously installed FlowCron, see your ${HOME}/.config/flowcron directory on HPC.

 There are two prerequisites for installing FlowCron:
 1. The HPC allows the use of `cron` to the PIs and/or managers of projects on the HPC.
 2. The HPC has a Globus collection allowing data to be transferred in and out to the project's designated directory location on the HPC.

-To install the cron service portion of FlowCron in the HPC, clone this repository (https://github.com/baskerville-hpc/FlowCron-HPC-side) into a project directory.
+To install the cron service portion of FlowCron in the HPC, clone this repository (https://github.com/baskerville-hpc/FlowCron-HPC-side) into a project directory on the HPC.

-After you’ve performed that step you can return here, to install the Globus Flow that will communicate with the cron service.
+After you’ve performed that step you can return here to install the Globus Flow that will communicate with the cron service.
 This completes the FlowCron installation.

 ## Installation of the Globus Flow of FlowCron